-The 2017/2018 Permafrost Editorial Staff:
+The 2020/2021 Permafrost Editorial Staff:

-Editor in Chief
+Editor in Chief & Social Media Coordinator

-Web and Design Editors
+Web and Design Editor

 Daryl Farmer is the author of Bicycling beyond the Divide, which received a Barnes and Noble Discover Award and was a Colorado Book Award finalist and Where We Land, a collection of short stories.
 His recent work has appeared in The Whitefish Review, Hayden’s Ferry Review, and Gingerbread House.
 He is an associate professor at the University of Alaska-Fairbanks where he is the director of the creative writing program.